Registration for the Lama Zopa Rinpoche Retreat 2020

 - Respect others’ property: do not steal or take anything not freely given.

 - Be honest and straightforward: do not lie or intentionally deceive others.
 This is easy when observing silence!

 - Be alert and mindful.
 No intoxicants are acceptable.
 This includes alcohol, drugs and cigarettes .
-We encourage you to stop smoking while here, but if this is impossible, you can smoke outside the gate.
+We encourage you to stop smoking while here, but if this is impossible, please smoke off the property.

 The retreat is held in English.
 We are offering Vietnamese, Italian and Spanish translations.
 We hope to provide translation into Chinese, however, this is not guaranteed at this stage.

 If you are able to help with translation into any other language, please let us know.